tsgates/arch-wiki-markdown/wiki/Uniform_Look_for_Qt_and_GTK_Applications.md

 > QtCurve

-QtCurve is a highly popular and configurable set of widget styles for Qt4/KDE4, KDE3 and GTK+ 2.x.
-QtCurve can be installed with the packages qtcurve-kde4, qtcurve-kde3 or qtcurve-gtk2, all available in the official repositories.
+QtCurve is a highly popular and configurable set of widget styles for GTK+ 2.x, Qt4, Qt5 and KDE4.
+QtCurve can be installed with the packages from qtcurve group, available in the official repositories.
 It has many controls for various options, ranging from the appearance of buttons to the shape of sliders.

 To manually change the GTK+ theme to QtCurve, you need to create the file ~/.gtkrc-2.0-kde4 with the following content: